texstudio-org/texstudio/utilities/manual/source/getting_started.md

 ## Requirements
 TeXstudio is a specialized LaTeX-editor.
 It helps to type [LaTeX-documents](https://www.latex-project.org/about/) more comfortably by helping to find the right commands, supporting error analysis and providing an easy way to view the results.

-The actual latex system needs to be [installed separately](https://www.latex-project.org/get/) and is **not** provided by TeXstudio.
+The actual LaTeX system needs to be [installed separately](https://www.latex-project.org/get/) and is **not** provided by TeXstudio.

-Here we assume that TeXstudio and a LaTeX-system are already installed on your system.
+Here we assume that TeXstudio and a LaTeX system are already installed on your system.

 ## Start TeXstudio
 <!--